tom-hoffman/norddrumcurator/README.md

 Current Status
 --------------

-As of 8/3/2020, I'm calling this Milestone 1, although I'm not doing a package, branch, release or whatever.
-I'll try to make sure a checkout on the master branch always runs.
+As of 8/14/2020, I'm doing a major refactoring now that I have a better understanding of how to dump and push all files at once.

 What works: